ETF2L/rules/docs/general-1.md

 ## 1.10.
 Team and Player Sponsorships

 Any reference to gambling websites, cheating platforms/services or content unsafe for minors is forbidden.
-This includes: Player Names, Player Tags, Team Tags, Team Names, Team Profile Pictures and any other content on any ETF2L platform
+This includes: Player Names, Player Tags, Team Tags, Team Names, Team Profile Pictures and any other content on any ETF2L platform.